Skip to content

 In this example, a system designer is interested in including an optical filter in the system that reflects a minimum of 99% intensity in the 350–450 nm wavelength band and transmits greater than 99% at longer wavelengths.
 The coating engineer has measured loss in single layers of the constituent coating materials in the past and has deter- mined, within the measurement uncertainty of their spectrophotometer, that there is little scatter or absorption in any given layer of the filter.

 Once the coatings are deposited, if the performance is tested and reported only in transmission, the broadband mirror and passband regions of the filter will both appear to be within the designer’s specified tolerance.
 With broadband dielectric mirrors, however, it is possible to have very different performance when measured in transmission vs. reflection.
 Broadband dielectric mirrors create resonant structures within the multilayer stack, leading to field amplification at certain wavelengths.
 Even a very small amount of loss in individual coating layers results in large losses for the filter at these resonant frequencies.
 When measured in transmission, this resonant loss has a positive influence on blocking, making the mirror appear better than it actually is (see Fig. 1a).
-When measured in reflection, this same resonance creates an obvious and significant ripple in reflectivity across the visible spectrum, and consequently the coating doesn’t meet the specification for the mirror (see Fig. 1b).
+When measured in reflection, this same resonance creates an obvious and significant ripple in reflectivity across the visible spectrum, and consequently, the coating doesn’t meet the specification for the mirror (see Fig. 1b).

 2. MEASURING SPECULAR PERFORMANCE